Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

     <img width="80.0%" src="https://github.com/Nils-ChristianIseke/deepRLIK/blob/main/gifs/IKWMMO_470000_TQC.gif" alt="Evaluation of a trained policy on the InverseKinematicTaskWithRandomObstacles"/>
 </p>

-Disclaimer: These instruction are based on the [original Repository](https://github.com/AndrejOrsula) and were adjusted to the Extension we are providing.
+Disclaimer: The following instructions are based on the [original Repository](https://github.com/AndrejOrsula) and were adjusted to the extensions we are providing.

 ## Instructions